amandawraymond/gender_blender/README.md

 can be only male or female
-MVC paradigm fat model/skinny controller to a point include N-tier with services to handle calculations gem descriptive_statistics used and forked with edits to handle these calculations add name for future- may help the old carnival genderblender's chancesr
+MVC paradigm fat model/skinny controller to a point include N-tier with services to handle calculations gem descriptive_statistics used and forked with edits to handle these calculations add name for future- may help the old carnival genderblender's chances limits of height and weight based on world records